cardanoapi/chang-hardfork-testing/README.md

 - Locking and spending multiple UTxOs in/from different script address in the same transaction
 - Spending a locked UTxO from a script fulfilling milti-signature requirements

-### Staking, Registration, Delegattion and Reward Withdrawl
+### Staking, Registration, Delegation, DeRegistration and Retirement
 - registering multiple stake address in a single transaction
 - registering multiple stake pools in a single transaction
 - delegate to multiple stake pools in a single transaction